-Workforce solutions – frameworks and guidance
+Workforce solutions – frameworks, guidance and resources

 Advanced practice workplace supervision